vobi-io/vobees-doc/versioned_docs/version-2.0.0-alpha.43/lifecycle-apis.md

     },

     extendCli(cli) {
-      // Register an extra command to enhance the CLI of vobees },
+      // Register an extra command to enhance the CLI of docusaurus },

     injectHtmlTags() {